nshctec/nshctec.github.io/_posts/2021-05-24-Frida_Code_development.markdown

 ---
 layout: post
-title: Android Frida Exception Argument Trace Code Sharing
+title: Sharing the trace code of exception argument using frida on android
 date: 2021-05-24 17:39:00 +0900
 category: Mobile
 ---